 September 18, 2018 @ 8:00 am - September 20, 2018 @ 5:00 pm

 In December 2015, a journal publication reported evidence of Sri Lankan cassava mosaic virus (SLCMV) in a single plantation in Ratanakiri province in northeast Cambodia.
+The finding was communicated the same year to CIAT, which organized an emergency taskforce in close collaboration with regional stakeholders.
 This was the first time that Cassava Mosaic Disease (CMD) had been reported in Southeast Asia.
 Until then, CMD had only been known to be found in Africa and the Indian subcontinent.

 This webpage chronicles the efforts of stakeholders in Southeast Asia as they deal with the disease and try to stem its potentially devastating impact on millions of smallholder livelihoods and billion dollars of investments in the region.

 Stakeholders design a motley plan of action to stop the spread of cassava mosaic disease in Southeast Asia

 At 250 to 370 Cambodian riel per kilogram during the February harvest, Toun Nath was getting double to triple the price of cassava fresh roots compared to last year’s prices.
 However, that does not mean that her income is increased.
 Yields had decreased from 18 tonnes per hectare in 2016 to 15 tonnes per hectare in 2017, and while she has not completed harvesting at the time of this conversation, she said she was anticipating further reduction in yields.

 “Most of the plants are diseased,” Toun says, rather pointing out the obvious when we’re standing in the middle of the unharvested field amidst the cassava plants’ broom-like top, and mottled and twisted leaves.
 The pile of newly dug up fresh roots nearby, many of them smaller than usual, offers another proof of disease.

 Sept.
 18-20, 2018